panzerdp/dmitripavlutin.com/content/posts/2016-05-22-this/index.md

  * constructor invocation: `new RegExp('\\d')`
  * indirect invocation: `alert.call(undefined, 'Hello World!')`

-Each invocation type defines the context in its own way, so `this` behaves slight different than developer expects.
+Each invocation type defines the context in its own way, so `this` behaves slightly different than developer expects.

 ![The mystery of this in JavaScript](./images/Gentle-explanation-of-this--7--1.png)